Basrah crudes surge following global oil rise - Shafaq News

 Basrah crudes surge following global oil rise

-Shafaq News/ On Wednesday, Basrah crude oil increased alongside a surge in global oil prices.
+Shafaq News/ On Wednesday, Basrah crude oil climbed alongside a surge in global oil prices.